+'''

 node monitor use icmp

-Figure 11.1 shows the icmp monitor template.

 '''

+Figure 12.1 shows the icmp monitor template.

+'''

 monitor type icmp {

 interval 5

 timeout 16

+transparent no

 dest

 }

 '''

-Figure 11.1 The icmp monitor template
+Figure 12.1 The icmp monitor template

-The icmp monitor template has three attributes, interval, timeout, and dest, each with a default value.
-(All monitor templates have these three basic attributes.
+The icmp monitor template has four attributes, interval, timeout, transparent, and dest, each with a default value.
+(All monitor templates have these four basic attributes.
 Other monitor templates have additional attributes as required by the service type.)